Your wife has just left you for your best friend, and you’ve just been thrown in jail. Filled with shame and sadness, you pray for forgiveness.

-The C# minor chord uses the chord shape for B minor, just pushing it up two frets (there are two half tones, thus two frets, between B and C#).
+The C#m guitar chord uses the chord shape for B minor, just pushing it up two frets (there are two half tones, thus two frets, between B and C#).
 It’s relatively easy to play and gives a nice sound.
 You can either play it as a bar chord or just hold down the top four strings.
 Either way you can play this chord shape up the neck to make more minor chords.

 If you want a higher sound, the basic G minor chord position at the ninth fret also makes a C# minor chord.
 As you experiment, be sure to use your Uberchord app to help you improve your tone and timing and to try out new rhythms and strumming techniques.